Home » Type » Bread » Vegan Blueberry Banana Oat Bread

 If by chance your batter is on the dry side, this can happen when using all-purpose or whole wheat flour, you will most likely need to add a little extra non-dairy milk, about 3 – 4 tablespoons will do.

-If you don’t have baking soda on hand, use 1 tablespoon of baking powder, which will work fine.
+If you don’t have baking soda on hand, you will be fine without it.
 You just may not get as golden of a top as the baking soda would add.

 1. I made this recipe into 12 muffins and the baking time was about 28-30 minutes with extra blueberries in the batter (also I used all purpose flour and added 3T soy milk).
 Delicious recipe, will be making again!